Should you lie to your current boss when you're interviewing for a new job?

 Do what you can to avoid needing to take time off for interviews

-When the recruiter calls to schedule an interview, there's no harm in asking whether the meeting can be held outside your working hours.
+When the prospective employer or recruiter calls to schedule an interview, there's no harm in asking whether the meeting can be held outside your working hours.
 After all, they should know that you are currently employed based on your CV and LinkedIn profile.
 While they may not be able to accommodate such a request, they should respect your commitment to your current employer.

 Utilise your lunch break